Travel Guide to Xi’an

 Accomodation

-You’ll be staying at the HUALUXE Xi’an Tanghua for the wedding weekend.
+You’ll be staying at the HUALUXE Xi’an Tanghua hotel for the wedding weekend.
 We’ll cover the booking for Friday the 23rd and Saturday the 24th.
-If you plan to arrive earlier or stay longer, you’re welcome to book additional nights at the same hotel, and we’ll try to get you set up in the same room throughout your stay.
+The hotel is centrally located, with plenty of things to do nearby.

 Preparing Travel to China